maryam089/SDViT/README.md

 ### Evaluating for Domain Generalization

 To view the results using our pre-trained models:
-- Step 1: Download the pretrained models uisng the links in above Table (TBA)
+- Step 1: Download the pretrained models uisng the links in above Table
 - Step 2: Run the following command to get outputs
 ````sh
 python -m domainbed.scripts.collect_results\